-During the year ended December 31, 2023, interest expense increased \$0.8 million, or 146% to \$1.4 million from \$0.6 million for the fiscal year ended December 31, 2022.
-Interest expense for the year ended December 31, 2023 is comprised of interest on our Wintrust Receivables Credit Facility, Alphia Term Loan, the amortization of debt issuance costs, and interest accretion on the Alphia Term Loan.
-Interest expense for the year ended December 31, 2022 is comprised of interest on our Wintrust Credit Facility, Wintrust term loan, and the amortization of debt issuance costs.
+During the year ended December 31, 2024, interest expense decreased \$0.9 million, or 65% to \$0.5 million from \$1.4 million for the fiscal year ended December 31, 2023.
+Interest expense for the year ended December 31, 2024 and 2023 is comprised of interest on our Wintrust Receivables Credit Facility, Alphia Term Loan, the amortization of debt issuance costs, and interest accretion on the Alphia Term Loan.
+The decrease in interest expense for the year ended December 31, 2024 is related to the forgiveness of the Alphia Term Loan, as discussed in Note 9 - Debt.